Wedding Blogs & Wedding Photography Conferences on Represenation of Black People //

 This signals to the Black couple that they are not the intended clientele being sought out to be served.
 It creates frustration and prepetuates exclusion in a culture that is already Eurocentric.

+I have heard of cases where Black couples are rejected purely on race and/or appearance.
 This is discrimination.
 No more needs to be said!

 Why is it important to have Black speakers and teachers at photography conferences and workshops?